 To be eligible for the master's programme in Integrated Product Design, you must meet the listed admission requirements and submit the documents required in your application.
 We will assess your application according to the selection criteria set for the programme.
 The same process applies to students with a bachelor's degree from a Swedish university.

 A bachelor's degree or comparable qualification equivalent to a Swedish bachelor's degree from an internationally recognised university is required.
 Students following longer programmes that have completed courses equivalent to a bachelor's degree are considered on a case-by-case basis.

-Students in their final year of undergraduate studies may apply and, if qualified, will receive a conditional acceptance.
+Students in the final year of undergraduate studies may apply and, if qualified, be conditionally admitted.
 These applicants must include a written statement according to the instructions given by

 TOEFL Paper-based: Score of 4.5 (scale 1-6) in written test, total score of 575.
 TOEFL ITP is not accepted.

-University of Michigan, ECPE (Examination for the certificate of Proficiency in English)
+Cambridge Michigan Language Assessments: University of Michigan, Examination for the Certificate of Proficiency in English (ECPE)

 Pearson PTE Academic: Score of 62 (writing 61)